JeffRMoore/koa/docs/api/response.md

 if you have a typo an error will be thrown, displaying this list so you can make a correction.

+  An alias is available on the Context object for `response.status` allowing `ctx.response.status` to be abbreviated as `ctx.status`.

 #### `response.message`

   Get response status message.
 By default, `response.message` is associated with [`response.status`](#response.status).

+  An alias is available on the Context object for `response.message` allowing `ctx.response.message` to be abbreviated as `ctx.message`.

 #### `response.message = String`

   Set response status message to the given value.

+  An alias is available on the Context object for `response.message` allowing `ctx.response.message` to be abbreviated as `ctx.message`.

 ### Header Accessors